gi-ev/LNI-proceedings/README.md

 In case you decide to adjust the paper for yourself, replace `\editor{...}` and `\booktitle{...}` by `\input{../../config.tex}` to ensure that all papers have the same conference configuration.

 Q: I recompiled some papers.
 How can I check for errors?
-A: Use [ack](https://beyondgrep.com/) to globally check for errors - run it from root directory to be sure everything compiled well.
+A: Use [ack](https://beyondgrep.com/) to globally check for errors.

+* Run it from root directory to be sure everything compiled well.
 Insall it using [choco install ack](https://chocolatey.org/packages/ack).
-  - `ack "LaTeX Warning: Label(s) may have changed."`
+* `ack "LaTeX Warning: Label(s) may have changed."`
-  - `ack "Package hyperref Warning: Token not allowed in a PDF string (PDFDocEncoding)"`
+* `ack "Package hyperref Warning: Token not allowed in a PDF string (PDFDocEncoding)"`

 Q: How can I get the PDFs with the correct headers?
 A: Execute `cut-proceedings.sh proceedings.pdf`. [pdftk](https://www.pdflabs.com/tools/pdftk-server/) and ghostscript installed.

 Q: Some papers are cut strangely and the PDF is broken.
 What can I do?
 A: The authors use an old version of the template.

 Please ask them to update to the new version 1.1, available at <https://www.ctan.org/tex-archive/macros/latex/contrib/lni>.
 You can also update the `paper.tex` file for yourself.
 The differences are not too much.
 Finally, you could try to adapt `\addpaperWRONGLAYOUT`.
 That command is made for inclusion of papers of the old format.
 However, it is currently not maintained and may produce wrong output.

 Q: Some latex papers have two overlapping, slightly offset versions of the copyright icons on their first page in the proceedings.
 A: This seems to be a slight mismatch between the current LNI Latex template (v1.3) and the proceedings template.
 To fix this, you can surround the `\ccbynceu` on line 315 and 317 with `\phantom` like so: `\phantom{\ccbynceu}` and rebuild these papers.